-Even families in the same country have a wide variety of birthday traditions.
-Just imagine how many different traditions there are around the world.
-From celebrating with a cake and candles in the United States to slurping long noodles in China, there are some truly interesting traditions.
+Imagine how many unique traditions there are around the world when even families in the same country have a wide variety of birthday traditions.
+From celebrating with a cake and candles in the United States to slurping long noodles in China, there are many truly interesting traditions.

 Birthdays in the United States